76 years ago today: Frank Brunner was born. Congratulations! πŸŽ‚

 Magazines and Books

-There are publication order, chronological order, publisher order or even alphabetically order of Elric of Saga.
+There is publication order, chronological order or alphabetical order by Elric of Saga.
 Several lists, one, two and three dimensional table on Elric books.
 Some few of these books or magazines:

-• DAW Books publication (painting by Michael Whelan)
+• DAW Books publication (Cover by Michael Whelan)

 • amongst Cirith Ungol

-• Berkley Books publication (painting by Robert Gould)
+• Berkley Books publication (Cover by Robert Gould)

 • amongst Falcon